-Human Rights Watch has denounced China's internal and external rights record in its annual report.
+Human Rights Watch says China’s internal and external rights records getting worse.

 Chinese officials struck deals last year in resource-rich places such as Sudan, Zimbabwe and Myanmar - countries that have long track records of human rights abuses.